 Use feeders with a sponge or wick to imitate the way butterflies draw nectar from flowers.
-Over-ripe fruit will also entice the flying gems, while Puddlers offer an ideal spot to warm in the sun.
-Gardening and habitat (sans the pesticides) play a huge part in luring butterflies, while leaf misters are adored by all winged wonders!
-Butterfly houses?
-The verdict's still out if they're actually used for shelter, though definitely adding unique charm to the garden setting!
+Over-ripe fruit also entices the flying gems, while Butterfly Puddlers offer an ideal spot to warm themselves in sun.
+Gardening and habitat (sans the pesticides) play a huge part in luring butterflies to your place.
+Gentle leaf misters are adored by all winged wonders for consistent fresh water.
+Butterfly houses offer shelter from weather and add unique charm to a garden setting!

 Gardening for ButterfliesButterfly feeders, leaf misters and puddlers will bring them around!
 Planting to create an inviting habitat is the best way to entice butterflies with both host and nectar plants.
 Favorite host plants?
 Milkweed, Asters, Carrot, Dill, Fennel and Parsley are just a few.